 Robert’s wife, Kathleen Brunelle, is a successful educator and author whose recent book, Cape Cod’s Highfield and Tanglewood: A Tale of Two Cottages, was featured in the April 2013 edition of Cape Cod Life and as the subject of a National Public radio (NPR) interview with journalist Mindy Todd.
 Mrs. Brunelle teaches English at Old Rochester Regional High School, where she was nominated for SouthCoast Teacher of the Year (2012) and SouthCoast Woman of the Year (2015).
 In 2016, she appeared as a guest on the popular PBS show Genealogy Roadshow.

-The Brunelles live in Fairhaven and are the parents of a 15-year-old son, Baylen, and a five-year-old daughter, Mariel, who was but a sparkle in her mom’s eye in the photo above, and who is very eager to go on a date with Dad to the Zeitereon Theater at right.
+The Brunelles live in Fairhaven and are the parents of a 15-year-old son, Baylen, and a six-year-old daughter, Mariel, who was but a sparkle in her mom’s eye in the photo above, and who is very eager to go on a date with Dad to the Zeitereon Theater at right.